Louisa Maria Stuart: Birth

 Louisa Maria was born in 1692, at Saint-Germain-en-Laye in France, four years after her father had fled England never to return.
 Owing to the huge controversy which had surrounded the birth of her brother, James Francis Edward, with accusations of the substitution of another baby in a warming pan following a still-birth, James II had sent letters inviting not only his daughter, Queen Mary II, to attend the birth in person, but also a large number of other Protestant ladies.
 The Whig historian Macaulay later commented on James's precaution:

 Had some of those witnesses been invited to Saint James's on the morning of the tenth of June 1688, the House of Stuart might, perhaps, now be reigning in our island.
 But it is easier to keep a crown than to regain one.
 It might be true that a calumnious fable had done much to bring about the Revolution.
 But it by no means followed that the most complete refutation of that fable would bring about a Restoration.
 Not a single lady crossed the sea in obedience to James's call.
 His Queen was safely delivered of a daughter; but this event produced no perceptible effect on the state of public feeling in England.

 Louisa's birthplace, the Château of Saint-Germain-en-Laye.

 After the birth, James II declared that Louisa Maria had been sent by God, as a consolation for her parents at the time of their deepest distress, in exile and hopelessness.
 In later years, she was often referred to as La Consolatrice.

 The new-born princess was given the name Louisa Maria in baptism, while Teresa (sometimes spelt Theresa) was added later, at the time of her confirmation.
-Her godparents were King Louis XIV of France (in whose honour she was named), and King Louis's sister-in-law, Elizabeth Charlotte, Princess Palatine, Duchess of Orléans.
+Her godparents were King Louis XIV (in whose honour she was named), and King Louis's sister-in-law, Elizabeth Charlotte, Madame Palatine, Duchess of Orléans.

 James II had fathered numerous children by his two wives, but only four of them survived infancy, and the two Protestant elder children, Queen Mary II and the future Queen Anne, lived in England.
-Only her brother James Francis Edward was close to Louisa, although she did have some contact with her elder half-sisters, Mary, who died while Louisa Maria was still a small child, and Anne with whom she remained on friendly terms.
+Only her brother James Francis Edward was close to Louisa, although she did have some contact with her elder half-sisters, Mary, who died while Louisa Maria was still a small child, and Anne, with whom she remained on friendly terms.